 The RAL Space, Space Engineering & Technology Division at STFC are recruiting two Space Systems Engineers in order to support a number of ongoing programmes.

 The current portfolio of programmes covers a wide range of applications (Space Instruments, Space Physics, Earth Observation and Ground Support Calibration Equipment) and will provide you with opportunities to provide technical leadership of a range of projects involving ground support, calibration and flight hardware at all stages of the space project lifecycle; from pre-project feasibility studies, through to flight operations.

 The immediate work would be on either Space Instrumentation or Ground Support Calibration Equipment depending on the mix of your experience and skill set.

-* Systems Engineering input to existing and future space projects
+* Systems Engineering input to existing and future space (flight and support) projects

-* Involvement in conceptual instrument design for future space projects
+* Conceptual instrument design for future space (flight and support) projects

-* Involvement in requirement definition and flow down process
+* Leading the requirement definition and flow down process

 * Detailed project work in planning, executing and reporting of tests, verification and calibration activities

 * Preparation of proposals for future lines of work